RLM: A Vision-Language Model Approach for Radar Scene Understanding: Introduction

+Language is a natural fit for this gap.
+A description such as ``three vehicles in the right adjacent lane between 10 and 20\,m ahead'' captures precisely the kind of structured, spatially-grounded information that categorical labels discard.
+Recent advances in vision-language models~\cite{clip-s4, mask-clip, vlm-for-segmentation-review} have demonstrated that aligning visual representations with natural language produces transferable features that generalize across diverse tasks and unseen categories.
+Models such as CLIP~\cite{clip} and BLIP~\cite{blip} show that language acts as a \textit{universal label space}, unifying multiple perception objectives under a single representational framework~\cite{sam, sam-2}.
+Crucially, this paradigm is well-suited to radar: unlike images, where appearance varies with lighting and texture, radar heatmaps encode spatial structure directly in range-angle space, which is the same coordinate system in which natural language spatial descriptions are naturally expressed.

-Translating this paradigm to radar presents both opportunities and challenges.
-On one hand, language supervision can guide radar encoders to emphasize semantically meaningful objects and their spatial relationships rather than raw signal patterns.
-By aligning radar embeddings with descriptive text, we impose semantic structure on radar features.
-Early explorations~\cite{bootstrap-radar, radar-clip-captioning} have provided preliminary evidence that radar-language alignment can improve downstream scene understanding.
-On the other hand, existing contrastive learning frameworks rely on binary matching between paired modalities, treating each element in the batch as either perfectly aligned or completely mismatched.
-This formulation is fundamentally flawed for radar scene understanding, where spatial configurations exist on a continuous spectrum of similarity.
-This prevents models from learning fine-grained spatial semantics.
-Training foundation models also requires large-scale, well-annotated datasets with rich textual descriptions, but real-world data collection at scale is quite expensive and time-consuming, posing a significant barrier.
+Translating this paradigm to radar, however, presents two concrete challenges that prior work has not resolved.
+First, early radar-language explorations~\cite{radar-llm, radar-clip-captioning} provide only preliminary evidence of alignment, and rely on standard contrastive learning frameworks that treat sample pairs as binary: a matched radar-text pair is positive, all others are negative.
+This formulation is fundamentally flawed for spatial scene understanding.
+Two scenes where one has three vehicles in the left lane ahead and the other has two are far more similar to each other than to a scene with no vehicles at all, yet binary labels penalize both equally.
+This drives the model toward coarse keyword matching rather than fine-grained spatial understanding.
+Second, pre-training robust radar-language models requires large-scale, well-annotated paired datasets, but real-world radar data collection at scale is expensive and time-consuming, posing a significant barrier.

-We introduce \textbf{RadarFM}, a radar foundation model that integrates language grounding to achieve semantically rich radar scene understanding.
-To address the data challenge, we leverage the CARLA simulator integrated with a realistic radar sensor~\cite{c-shenron-demo}, enabling large-scale generation of diverse, well-annotated radar data across varied autonomous driving scenarios.
+We introduce \textbf{Radar Language Model (RLM)} (Figure~\ref{fig:architecture}), a framework that uses language grounding to teach a radar encoder structured spatial scene understanding.
+To address the data challenge, we leverage the CARLA simulator integrated with a realistic radar sensor~\cite{c-shenron, c-shenron-demo, shenron}, enabling large-scale generation of diverse, well-annotated radar-caption pairs across varied autonomous driving scenarios.
+Our approach makes three key contributions: